George Bent: Early life and education

-Military service
+Confederate military service

+Bent served in the Missouri State Guard which was strongly allied with the Confederate Army.
+The Missouri State Guard was commanded by outgoing Missouri Governor Sterling Price, who had avenged George's uncle Charles's killing as part of the Taos Revolt during the U.S. invasion and occupation of Nuevo México as part of the Mexican-American War.

-Bent served in the Missouri State Guard with the Confederate Army, fighting at the Battle of Wilson's Creek near Springfield, Missouri, on August 10, 1861; and at the First Battle of Lexington near Lexington, Missouri, on September 20, 1861; both were Confederate victories.
+George saw fighting at the Battle of Wilson's Creek near Springfield, Missouri, on August 10, 1861; and at the First Battle of Lexington near Lexington, Missouri, on September 20, 1861; both were Confederate victories.
 As a member of the 1st Missouri Cavalry Regiment, he fought at the Battle of Pea Ridge in Arkansas, March 6–8, 1862, which was a Union victory.
 When the Missouri cavalry was converted to infantry, Bent became attached to Landis' Battery, Missouri Light Artillery, the horse artillery of General Martin E. Green's Missouri Brigade; this was part of General Sterling Price's division.
 His artillery unit participated in the siege and retreat from Corinth, Mississippi, where it stayed behind to cover the retreat of 66,000 Confederates under the command of P.G.T.
 Beauregard.

 Later that summer, Bent either was captured or deserted.
 After his return to St. Louis, which was Union-controlled, he was briefly confined in the Gratiot Street Prison, but was allowed to swear an oath of allegiance to the Union and be released.
 His guardian, Robert Campbell, a prominent St. Louis citizen assigned to him when George was in school, had eased his way.

 Bent returned to his father's ranch in Colorado Territory, but anti-Confederate sentiment was intense there.
 For safety, he went to live with his maternal Cheyenne relatives.
 From that time on, Bent lived among the Cheyenne and identified with them.